apify/apify-cli/README.md

 Before you can interact with the Apify cloud, you need to [create an Apify account](https://my.apify.com/) and login to it using the above command.
 You will be prompted for your [Apify API token](https://my.apify.com/account#/integrations).
+Note that the command will store the API token and other sensitive information to `~/.apify`.

 ### Push the act to the Apify cloud